SUNRISE: The rich molecular inventory of high-redshift dusty galaxies revealed by broadband spectral line surveys: Data analysis

-The two-dimensional elliptical Gaussian profiles are characterized by the central positions relative to the phase centers $\delta_\mathrm{RA}$ and $\delta_\mathrm{DEC}$, the major and minor axes $r_\mathrm{major}$ and $r_\mathrm{minor}$, the position angle $PA$, and the total flux.
+The two-dimensional elliptical Gaussian profiles are characterized by the central positions relative to the phase centers, $\delta_\mathrm{RA}$ and $\delta_\mathrm{DEC}$, the major and minor axes, $r_\mathrm{major}$ and $r_\mathrm{minor}$, the position angle PA, and the total flux.
 We used the \texttt{UVFIT} package of the \texttt{GILDAS} to fit the visibilities in the $uv$-plane directly with the model.
-We fixed the parameter of $\delta_\mathrm{RA}$, $\delta_\mathrm{DEC}$, $r_\mathrm{major}$, $r_\mathrm{minor}$, and $PA$ to the values derived from the all-channel-collapsed $uv$ tables for each tuning (assuming that the parameters, except for the flux, do not vary significantly between the LSB and USB within the same tuning), and only allow the flux to change across all the channels.
+We fixed the parameter of $\delta_\mathrm{RA}$, $\delta_\mathrm{DEC}$, $r_\mathrm{major}$, $r_\mathrm{minor}$, and PA to the values derived from the all-channel-collapsed $uv$ tables for each tuning (assuming that the parameters, except for the flux, do not vary significantly between the LSB and USB within the same tuning), and only allow the flux to change across all the channels.
 Accordingly, the fitted fluxes, along with the errors across different channels, produce the final spectra containing fluxes and their errors.

 The central positions, which are part of the fixed parameters derived in each tuning, are listed in Table\,\ref{table:uvfit}.
 For NCv1.143, we find an elliptical Gaussian size of $\sim$\,(1.3--1.6)\arcsec$\times$(1.2--1.4)\arcsec, depending on the frequencies.
-For \apm, the values of $r_\mathrm{major}$/$r_\mathrm{minor}$ are from $1.41\pm0.38$ to $2.60\pm1.60$, indicating its elongated morphology, with similar values of $PA$ derived from $40\pm10$ to $46\pm21$ deg across three tunings.
-This is consistent with the elongated distribution seen at high-spatial resolution images \citep{2009ApJ...690..463R}.
-For NCv1.143, the aspect ratio ($r_\mathrm{major}$/$r_\mathrm{minor}$) is from $1.03\pm0.06$ to $1.40\pm0.09$, showing little degree of deviation from circular symmetry, consistent with high-angular resolution images (Appendix\,\ref{appen:lens-model}).
-Both $uv$-plane models are robust, where the fitted parameters have a good agreement across all three tunings for each source.
+For \apm, the values of $r_\mathrm{major}$/$r_\mathrm{minor}$ are from $1.41\pm0.38$ to $2.60\pm1.60$, indicating its elongated morphology, with similar PA values derived from $40\pm10$ to $46\pm21$ deg across three tunings.
+This is consistent with the elongated distribution seen at high-spatial-resolution images \citep{2009ApJ...690..463R}.
+For NCv1.143, the aspect ratio ($r_\mathrm{major}$/$r_\mathrm{minor}$) is from $1.03\pm0.06$ to $1.40\pm0.09$, showing little degree of deviation from circular symmetry, consistent with high-angular-resolution images (Appendix\,\ref{appen:lens-model}).
+Both $uv$-plane models are robust; the fitted parameters have a good agreement across all three tunings for each source.

 The positions of \apm\ are particularly well constrained because of the stable observation conditions and the compactness of the source compared with the synthesis beams (Table\,\ref{table:uvfit}).
 Nevertheless, we also find that the values of $r_\mathrm{major}$ and $r_\mathrm{minor}$ of \apm\ are decreasing with increasing frequencies, suggesting that the true source size is significantly smaller than the synthesis beam.
 While for NCv1.143, similar values of $r_\mathrm{major}$ and $r_\mathrm{minor}$ across three tunings indicate that the source is only slightly smaller than the synthesis beam.